cechandler/dissertation-paper/dissertation/source/03_part2_intro_walden.md

 | III.       | `quarterNote` = 52      | 2:30            | 2:33                 |
 | IV.        | `quarterNote` = 112     | 1:00            | 1:04                 |

 The form of each movement is largely fluid and continuous and does not correspond to traditional formal patterns.
-The through-composed forms can be parsed into several sections delineated by changes in texture, harmonic collection, or compositional technique.
+The through-composed forms can be parsed into several sections delineated by changes in texture, harmonic collection, or compositional technique. **one paragraph on overall compositional design discussing decreasing number of sectional divions across movements and D major at the ends of movements**

 The first movement of *Walden* contains three dichotomies that play out over the course of the movement: 1) harmonic ambiguity to harmonic clarity, 2) heterophony to homophony, and 3) ensemble as soloists to ensemble as subsets.
 The beginning of the movement is harmonically ambiguous and heterophonic in texture, but by the end, the quintet is grouped into subsets (and eventually tutti) performing harmonically clear and homophonic music.
 The form can be segmented into four sections.
 The first features a call and response pattern transformed over four phrases via a process of rhythmic displacement.
 The second section consists of a legato three-voice mensuration canon, while the third section is a variation on this canon paired with an interjecting staccato gesture in the horn and bassoon.
 Finally, the fourth section introduces a homophonic three-octave melody paired with the increasingly insistent staccato gesture before abruptly transitioning into a tutti repeated D major chord.